dotfinally/finallyreact/README.md

 ## Documentation

-You can find examples of all component, design, and utility elements on the [FinallyReact website](https://finallyreact.com).
+You can find examples of all component, design, and utility elements on the [FinallyReact website](https://finallyreact.com) (built entirely with FinallyReact).

 ## To use in your project